nttcom/zeek-parser-CCLinkField-CCLinkControl/README_en.md

 ~$ cp cc_link_noip.hlto /opt/zeek/lib/zeek-spicy/modules/
 ```

-Move the Zeek file to the following path.
+Move the Zeek file to the following path according to the confirmation result of the which command.

 ```
 ~$ cd ~/zeek-parser-CCLinkField-CCLinkControl/scripts/